toonvanstrijp/nestjs-i18n/docs/guides/dto_validation/global-validation.md

 ---
-sidebar_position: 7
+sidebar_position: 1
 ---

-# DTO Validation
+# Global validation

 To use `nestjs-i18n` in your DTO validation you first need to follow the [**nestjs instructions**](https://docs.nestjs.com/techniques/validation).
 After that you need to use the `i18nValidationErrorFactory` function in your `ValidationPipe`.